avatechai/avatar-graph-comfyui/README.md

 # Image Preprocess Guide

 #### 💡If you want to generate a new character image,
-you can refer to this Guide and download Template!
+you can download this Template and refer to the Guide!

 <details>
 <summary> Character Gen Prompting Guide </summary>